 If you haven’t had enough carnival rides, games, and show bags, you can also head down to the Sydney Family Show in Moore Park.
 Celebrating its 12th year next year, the event is brought to us by Channel 10.
-Channel 10’s Sydney Family Show was scheduled for the 9th to the 25th of April 2022, with dates TBA for 2023.

 And if you’re in New South Wales on Easter Monday make sure to visit the Sydney Easter Parade and Family Day in Hyde Park.
 The event has been running for over 30 years and is a Christian event to celebrate Jesus’ resurrection.
 The event encourages people of all denominations, ethnic heritage, and age groups to come together.
 After a morning of worship and prayer, the parade begins at Hyde Park and travels to the Sydney Opera House.